nallen05/old-norse/README.md

 ### Skald
 [Skald](skald/) is a high-level terminal UI and animation framework
 - Treat blocks of ASCII/unicode text as sprites (transparant char enables composite layering)
+- DSL-based approach to providing features like grid-based positioning/layout/alignment, foreground/background colors, cropping/fill, emojis, etc
-- Optimized to minimize flicker when redrawing the screen
+- Optimization to minimize flicker when redrawing the screen
-- Features like grid-based positioning/layout, cropping, fill, colors, emojis, etc

 ### Meadhorn
 [Meadhorn](meadhorn/) is a simple debugging utility.
 - Print statements are a simple, powerful debugging tool.
 But when developing terminal applications, they mess up the display.
-- MEADHORN:MD is just like FORMAT except that it broadcasts output to a Unix socket.
+MEADHORN:MD is just like FORMAT except that it broadcasts output to a Unix socket.
 Read with [netcat](https://en.wikipedia.org/wiki/Netcat) to debug without disrupting the terminal UI.

 ### Old Norse
 You can load all of these libraries via the umbrella package `(require :old-norse)`